genderkit/genderkit/_resources/referral-appointment.md

 - whether you have experienced any bullying
 - whether you have experienced any abuse

+### What can I do beforehand?

+Think about whether it would be helpful to have someone with you when you ask for a referral.
+Do you find it difficult to explain things clearly?
+Do you find it hard to say no to things that make you uncomfortable?
+Would having someone else there make you feel more comfortable?

+You might want to think about the questions that are usually asked in a referral appointment beforehand, so that you feel confident to answer them in your appointment.

 ### What happens next?

 After you’ve been referred, most services send a confirmation letter to you, letting you know you have been added to their waiting list.
 This usually takes a few weeks.
 If you’ve not heard back within a month, it may be worth phoning or emailing to check that your referral has been received correctly.